lj-ditrapani/init/README.md

 LJD Ubuntu Init Script
 ===============================================================================

-Updated for Ubuntu 18.04 server.

 Installs my favorite packages and configures everything the way I like it.
 This is for a graphical workstation.
-See the [README-server.md](README-server.md) for a server version.
+See the [README-server.md](README-server.md) for a non-graphical server version.
-Download and install Ubuntu 18.04 server
+Download and install Ubuntu 18.04 server.
-(this is no longer based on the mini iso).
 Then run:

     wget -O - https://goo.gl/PG2Ht7 | bash